 Electric Guitar Strings

 Whether you play classic rock, blues, metal, country, or punk, a new set of Ernie Ball electric guitar strings can help you and your guitar sound its best.
-With more than 200 options including a wealth of gauge, style and material choices, experimentation should produce the ideal string for your sound.
+With options ranging from various gauge, style, and material choices, experimentation should produce the ideal string for your sound.

 Let’s take a look at our top-selling string sets.